 You can search SHERPA/RoMEO to find a journal's copyright information.

-Contact your Resources Librarian - they may be able to assist in finding a legal copy or acquiring a license for educational use.
+Contact your librarian - they may be able to assist in finding a legal copy or acquiring a license for educational use.

 As a side note, copyright law does give you some leeway with regard to timing.
 Let's say you've just read the latest issue of a journal, and want to share one of the articles with your students, since it's highly applicable to the topic you're discussing that week.
 That would likely be allowed (see p.6) because of spontaneous discovery without enough time to get permission from the copyright holder.
 However, if you're planning your readings weeks in advance, then you do have time to secure permission from the copyright holder.